nkakonas/Software_Engineering_Assignments/README.md

 ## Purpose of the project:

 - This project is using Maven for better organization.
-So all the projects that are going to be made in this folder, will follow the maven structure.
 - In this project there is a java script, that takes some grades from a .txt file and creates a frequency histogram for these grades.

 ##### [back to the contents](#contents)